 Unscripted Learning is a unique set of programs that uses improv comedy in an educational setting.

 Developed in conjunction with the National Comedy Theatre, Unscripted Learning uses improvisational theatre to teach the concepts of teamwork, leadership, and creative problem solving as well as teaching improv skills and theory.

 Our team has decades of experience working with students and adults, and has taught thousands of individuals from all backgrounds.

 Meet the Team

 GARY KRAMER – EXECUTIVE DIRECTOR

-Gary Kramer is a producer, director and actor and is the Artistic Director and founder of the National Comedy Theatre.
-His production of the National Comedy Theatre is currently the longest running show in San Diego history, with over 5000 performances since opening in 1999.
+Gary Kramer is a producer, director and actor and is the Artistic Director and founder of the National Comedy Theatre as well as Executive Director of Unscripted Learning.
+His production of the National Comedy Theatre is currently the longest running show in San Diego history, with over 6000 performances since opening in 1999.
 In addition to the San Diego production, Gary also directed the New York company of the show and has taught extensively for over 25 years.
 He has participated in countless shows across the country as well as internationally through 4 USO tours, where he performed in places such as Iraq, Kuwait, Germany, Greece, Italy, Spain and Belgium.
 As a performer, Gary has also appeared on television, film, commercials and radio and earned a BFA degree from Emerson College in Boston.
 Gary also currently serves as Executive Director and Vice President of the Board of the San Diego Performing Arts League.

 RICHIE PLOESCH – PROGRAM DIRECTOR, CONNECTIONS